ROCm/rocSOLVER/docs/source/api_auxiliaryfunc.rst

 ***************************

 These are functions that support more :ref:`advanced LAPACK routines <lapackfunc>`.
-The auxiliaty functions are divided into the following categories:
+The auxiliary functions are divided into the following categories:

 * :ref:`vecmat`.
 Some basic operations with vectors and matrices that are not part of the BLAS standard.
 * :ref:`householder`.
 Generation and application of Householder matrices.